 Creating access and oral health equity, a friend of Kokorosa is an experienced designer, implementer and evaluator of ingenious oral health projects in remote villages on South Pacific Islands.
 These unique projects are community driven which create sustainable and improved oral health outcomes.

-Along with her other existing remote island projects, 2018 will see a friend of Kokorosa partner again with Rotary International, this time in Torres, with ni-Vanuatu led oral health education, high quality preventive and restorative treatments and ongoing training for their own people.
+Along with other existing remote island projects, 2020 will see a friend of Kokorosa partner again with Rotary International, in Torres, with ni-Vanuatu led oral health education, high quality preventive and restorative treatments and ongoing training for their own people.

 Mercy Ships operates the world’s largest civilian hospital ship, serving the developing nations of West Africa.
 For 10 months at a time, volunteers from New Zealand and around the world provide free essential surgeries and other healthcare services including free dental care, with a strong focus on local professional mentoring.